Checking Timed Bisimilarity with Virtual Clocks: Background

 \end{example}

-In the following, we assume a TA to be \emph{diagonal-free} thus containing only atomic clock constraints of the form $c \sim n$.
+We assume a TA to be \emph{diagonal-free} thus containing only atomic clock constraints of the form $c \sim n$.
 This assumption eases many of the following proofs and does not constitute a restriction as for every non-diagonal-free TA, a language-equivalent diagonal-free TA can be constructed~\cite{Berard1998}.

-Clock constraints occurring in a TA are evaluated during timed runs by means of clock valuations $u: C \rightarrow \TimeDomain$.
-Intuitively, a clock valuation assigns to each clock the time elapsed since its last reset.
-Given a clock constraint $\phi \in \mathcal{B}(C)$, $[\phi]$ represents the set of clock valuations satisfying that constraint.
+Clock constraints occurring in a TA are evaluated by means of clock valuations $u: C \rightarrow \TimeDomain$.